Mississippi Republican calls for his state to ‘succeed from the union’ after Biden victory

 Also on Saturday, according to Law & Crime, Wallace derided the news media for calling the election for Biden and Harris, and claimed the two would seize his guns.
 As those remarks drew alarm and condemnation online, Wallace made his Twitter account private by early Wednesday.

-While an 1869 Supreme Court ruling effectively bars states from unilaterally seceding, Wallace is not the first to speculate about the possibility in recent years.
+While a 1869 Supreme Court ruling effectively bars states from unilaterally seceding, Wallace is not the first to speculate about the possibility in recent years.
 A 2006 effort to get secession on the ballot in Alaska was quashed by the state’s Supreme Court, Politico reported, while then-Texas Gov. Rick Perry (R) falsely claimed during a 2009 rally that Texas has the unique ability to secede from the rest of the country.

 Mississippi Gov. Tate Reeves (R) has not commented on the presidential election since predicting last week that Trump would win, according to the Free Press.
 But some younger Mississippi Republicans have acknowledged the Biden-Harris win and its historic significance.